Reflexivity

 Fourth, social institutions and processes, such as (self-)assessments, co-constitute actors’ behaviour – whether they are aware* of this feedback-loop or not[1,2].
 Therefore, next to feedback effects, we speak of constitutive effects[3] when referring to the reflexivity of such processes.
 When there is no awareness of the involved actors, we may also label these effects as unintended consequences.
 An example would be the decrease of curiosity and creativity in children when they are taught to hunt for the good grades.
 Most of the times, the term unintended consequences comes with a negative connotation; we use it when we refer to effects we do not appreciate.
 However, be aware that all three related terms – reflexivity, constitutive effects and unintended consequences – are value neutral.
 Our (social) structures & processes may bring about aspired or not-aspired consequences.
 Bringing reflection back into the equation raises awareness about the shaping potential of social processes.
 With this awareness, the constitutive effects of reflexive processes may be capitalised to continuously learn from, such as in agile work environments.

-* Mondaschl (2010) only characterises processes as reflexive when the acteurs, whose behaviour is being shaped as a result, are aware of it.
+* Moldaschl (2010) only characterises processes as reflexive when the acteurs, whose behaviour is being shaped as a result, are aware of it.
 Otherwise, he denotes them as “recursive”.
 I won’t make this distinction in order to be congruent with studies, which my dissertation is based on.

 References

-[1] Mondaschl, M. (2010), “Was ist Reflexivität?”, Papers and Preprints of the Department of Innovation Research and Sustainable Resource Management (BWL IX), Chemnitz University of Technology,
+[1] Moldaschl, M. (2010), “Was ist Reflexivität?”, Papers and Preprints of the Department of Innovation Research and Sustainable Resource Management (BWL IX), Chemnitz University of Technology,

 [2] Beck, U. (1986), “Risikogesellschaft - auf dem Weg in eine andere Moderne”, Frankfurt/M.: Suhrkamp.